 Q4.
-If an ALE is required to recognize paid FMLA leave for an FTE, and the ALE makes an offer of affordable, MV coverage to the FTE, spouse and dependents, how does the ALE report when only the FTE enrolls in coverage for a calendar month during the leave of absence?
+If an ALE is required to recognize paid FMLA leave for an FTE, and the ALE makes an offer of affordable MV coverage to the FTE, spouse and dependents, how does the ALE report when only the FTE enrolls in coverage for a calendar month during the leave of absence?

-A. Line 14 - 1E (MEC providing MV offered to employee.
-MEC offered to spouse & dependents)

-Line 16 - 2C (Employee enrolled in coverage)
+- A. Line 14 1E (MEC providing MV offered to employee.
+MEC offered to spouse and dependents) - Line 15 Enter employee share of lowest-cost monthly premium - Line 16 2C (Employee enrolled in coverage)

 For the month during the paid FMLA leave of absence, the ALE should enter code 1E on Line 14 and code 2C on Line 16 to report that the FTE was enrolled in coverage under the plan.
-The ALE should report on Line 15 the employee contribution for the lowest-cost monthly premium for self-only MEC providing MV offered under the plan.
+The ALE should report on Line 15 the employee contribution for the lowestcost monthly premium for self-only MEC providing MV offered under the plan.
 Since the FTE is being paid for hours worked and the compensation is treated similarly to other employees, then the FTE would appear to be an employee and treated similarly.
 This means that if the FTE is expected to regularly work an average of 30 hours or more per week, then he/she would be treated as an FTE and offered coverage, which must be reported on Form 1095-C.